What is Early Case Assessment (ECA)

 Automated Interview Systems

-Even those who work on the periphery of e-discovery have likely heard of predictive coding.
+Even those who work on the periphery of e-discovery have likely heard of predictive coding and other AI applications..
 Unfortunately, many have pigeon-holed these cutting edge technologies as strictly e-discovery review tools, when in fact predictive analytics can be used prior to review, even in advance of document collection.
-Rather than relying on specific search methodologies, predictive technologies apply advanced algorithms to categorize responsive documents with a level of efficiency that exceeds even what humans are able to accomplish reviewing documents manually.
-This ability is based on the system's ability to "learn" what qualifies as a responsive or non-responsive document for a particular case and apply that learning to an entire document set.
+Rather than relying on specific search methodologies, predictive technologies and deep learning technologies apply advanced algorithms to categorize responsive documents with a level of efficiency that exceeds even what humans are able to accomplish reviewing documents manually.
+This ability is based on the system's ability to learn what qualifies as a responsive or non-responsive document for a particular case and apply that learning to an entire document set.

 As we've emphasized throughout this section, ECA isn't an isolated e-discovery stage, but rather a process that spans across the full e-discovery lifecycle.
 Nowhere is the impact of an effective ECA process more evident than in the collection phase, which happens to be the next section of the guide.